Jeandaniell/Matchstick/README.md

 <p>The goal of the project is to create a program that you can play against.
 The basic version must generate a game board with n matchstick lines (1 < n < 100) and have a simple interface so that the user could play against the computer.</p>

-<pThe number of lines is given as parameter to the program.
+<p>The number of lines is given as parameter to the program.
 The second parameter of the program indicates the maximum number of matches that can be taken out each turn (must be > 0). </p>
 <p>When matchsticks are removed, they must be removed starting from the right (like in the example below).